GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The solution in question has been introduced by He et al. @he_deep_2018 and consists in estimating the spatial spectrum.
 The latter is a real-valued function of the #acr("DoA") ($cal(o): [-pi, pi] -> RR$).
-We discretize this continuous function by encoding the spectra in a $d$ dimensional real vector $o$:
+We discretize this continuous function by encoding the spectra in a $d$-dimensional real vector $o$:
 $
   o in [0, 1]^d.
 $